 Mutually Exclusive with Extra Sensory Perception – cannot have both

 Rank1 – Adds +1 to the characters Initiative stat premanently, up to a maximum of 20

-Rank4 – May reroll one dice per battle on rolls to hit with physical (or be hit), block, parry, disarm, , or any agility, , or initiative
+Rank4 – May reroll one dice per battle on rolls to hit with physical (or be hit), block, parry, disarm, dodge, or any agility, dodge, or initiative stat test

 There exist those that are gifted with exceptionally keen senses.
 Some even say that they are so gifted that they can sense events moments before they actually happen.
 A character must have Perception of 13 or higher in order to take this skill.

 Mutually Exclusive with Lightning Reflexes – cannot have both